 We left La Herradura on my birthday and flew to Barcelona to celebrate.
 As a member of Writers’ Guild of Norway, my husband has access to a central flat in the city and we could use it for one week.
 It has always been a dream for me to visit Barcelona and we experienced it in the quiet weeks before the storm of protests for an independent Catalonia.

-We arrived in Tenerife Norte airport with our four luggage, rented a car and drove to an AirBnb room nearby we had booked in advance.
+We arrived in Tenerife Norte airport with our four luggage, rented a car, and drove to an Airbnb room nearby we had booked in advance.
 We had of course checked out the rental market before we arrived, but not made any appointments.
 It was a little shock to discover that most of the flats we were interested in were gone, the prices on their way up and we cursed our bold optimism.
-The winter is coming.
+Winter is coming.
 That means in Tenerife furnished flats for rent disappear fast, and we had no budget for a long search.
-We had to find a place within a week without too much compromises, and for a while it seemed very difficult.
+We had to find a place within a week without too many compromises, and for a while, it seemed very difficult.

 But suddenly things happened fast.
-My husband got an email saying that a flat he wanted us to check in Icod de los Vinos, a municipality in the northwest of Tenerife, was suddenly available.
+My husband got an email saying that a flat he wanted us to check in Icod de Los Vinos, a municipality in the northwest of Tenerife, was suddenly available.
 Someone had reserved it, but could not move in before December.
-We looked at it, liked it and got a one-year contact with option for renewal.
+We looked at it, liked it, and got a one-year contract with the option for renewal.
 A big burden was removed from our shoulders and we were luckily ahead of schedule.